 "Of course, Sheryl," Claudia replied, her voice slightly trembling.

-It appears you know Lilith pretty well or have dealt with her at some point by the look of your faces when I said her name.
-Do you have something to tell me about her?
+“It appears you know Lilith pretty well or have dealt with her at some point by the look of your faces when I said her name.
+Do you have something to tell me about her?”

 Is the first time I see them both so unsettled and faltering to talk.
-Are you girls, ok?
+“Are you girls, ok?”

 “Yes, we are Sheryl but the truth is we know her and we belonged to her entourage many, many, many years ago.”
+Expressed Regina.

-Well of course it makes sense you both were witches, but how did you managed to escape? so far as I know she got rid of her entourage but only one woman survived so, how did you do it?
+“Well of course it makes sense you both were witches, but how did you managed to escape? so far as I know she got rid of her entourage but only one woman survived so, how did you do it?”
+Spoke Sheryl.

 “It was one of the first missions with her, we were being tested to see how far we could resist without calling for her help.
 There was a variety of enemies, demons, wizards, dark angels even other witches, not all of them willing to kill us for no reason but provoked by Lilith to harm us so we had to defend ourselves and many of the other women weren’t that powerful.